Vladimir Guerrero Jr.

-Vladimir Guerrero Ramos (Note: While he is generally referred to as Vladimir Guerrero Jr., Guerrero and his father have different maternal family names: Ramos and Alvino, respectively.) (born March 16, 1999) is a Dominican-Canadian professional baseball first baseman for the Toronto Blue Jays of Major League Baseball (MLB).
-He made his MLB debut in 2019, and he bats and throws right-handed.
-Guerrero is the son of Baseball Hall of Famer Vladimir Guerrero Sr.
+Vladimir Guerrero Ramos (Note: While he is generally referred to as Vladimir Guerrero Jr., Guerrero and his father have different maternal family names: Ramos and Alvino, respectively.) (born March 16, 1999), also known as Vladdy, is a Dominican-Canadian professional baseball first baseman for the Toronto Blue Jays of Major League Baseball (MLB).
+He made his MLB debut in 2019 and bats and throws right-handed.
+Guerrero is the son of Baseball Hall of Famer Vladimir Guerrero Sr. He represents the Dominican Republic internationally.

-Born in Montreal, Guerrero was signed by the Blue Jays as an international free agent in 2015.
-In 2018, he was named Minor League Player of the Year by both Baseball America and USA Today after batting .381 with 20 home runs and 78 runs batted in (RBI) with 38 strikeouts in 95 games.
-In 2021, he led the major leagues in home runs (48, tied), runs scored (123), and total bases (363).
-He was voted to his first All-Star Game in 2021, during which he won the MVP award, the youngest to do so in All-Star Game history, while also finishing second in AL MVP votes for the season.
-Since 2021, Guerrero has made five All-Star appearances and three All-MLB First Team appearances, and won two Silver Slugger Awards and one Gold Glove Award.
+Born in Montreal, Quebec, Guerrero was signed by the Toronto Blue Jays as an international free agent in 2015.
+In 2018, he was named Minor League Player of the Year by both Baseball America and USA Today after batting .381 with 20 home runs, 78 runs batted in (RBI), and 38 strikeouts in 95 games.
+In 2021, he led the MLB in home runs (48, tied), runs scored (123), and total bases (363), while earning his first All-Star Game selection and winning the All-Star Game Most Valuable Player (MVP) award, becoming the youngest player to do so.
+He also finished second in American League (AL) MVP voting that season.
+Since 2021, Guerrero has appeared in six All-Star Games, been selected three times to the All-MLB First Team, and won two Silver Slugger Awards and one Gold Glove Award as a first baseman.

 Early life

-Guerrero is the son of Baseball Hall of Famer Vladimir Guerrero and nephew of former MLB player Wilton Guerrero.
-He was born in Montreal while his father was playing for the Montreal Expos, and thus he is a Canadian citizen.
-His parents separated when he was very young, and he moved with his mother Riquelma Ramos to Santiago, Dominican Republic, in his early childhood.
-Guerrero alternately spent time with his mother in Santiago, with his uncle Wilton in Don Gregorio, and, during the summer, with his father in the United States.
+Guerrero is the son of Vladimir Guerrero Sr. and the nephew of former MLB player Wilton Guerrero.
+He was born in Montreal, during his father's tenure with the Montreal Expos, which granted him Canadian citizenship.
+After his parents separated when he was very young, he moved with his mother, Riquelma Ramos, to Santiago in the Dominican Republic.
+Throughout his childhood, Guerrero split his time living with his mother in Santiago, with his uncle Wilton in Don Gregorio, and spent summers with his father in the United States.

-In 2003, Guerrero's father received a standing ovation during his final game for the Expos at Olympic Stadium.
-Four-year-old Guerrero, wearing an Expos uniform, joined his father on the field.
-His father told him to take off his helmet and wave to the crowd, resulting in what has been called an iconic photo.
+In 2003, during his final game for the Expos at Olympic Stadium, Guerrero's father received a standing ovation.
+Four-year-old Guerrero, dressed in an Expos uniform, joined his father on the field.
+His father instructed him to remove his helmet and wave to the crowd, creating a moment that has been widely recognized as an iconic photograph.

-Guerrero's uncle trained him to play baseball.
-He said of Wilton, "I think everything I've learned in baseball has been from him.
+Guerrero was introduced to baseball by his uncle Wilton, who played a crucial role in his development in the sport.
+Guerrero has credited Wilton for teaching him the fundamentals of baseball and guiding his practice from a young age, stating, "I think everything I've learned in baseball has been from him.
 I've been practicing with him since I was five.
-He's the one who taught me to practice well."
+He's the one who taught me to practice well and guided me to where I am."